brooklabteam/SC2-genome-curation/README.md

 ```
 mkdir manual-tsv
 cd manual-tsv
-cp /path_to_folder/*_outputs/*_manual.tsv .
+cp /path_to_folder/*_MN908947.3/*_manual.tsv .
 ```

-Note that "path_to_folder" should be repleaced with the path to your directory on your home computer!
+Note that "path_to_folder" should be replaced with the path to your parent directory on your home computer!
 For example, on my computer, I would type the following for line 3 of the above code:

 ```
-cp /Users/caraebrook/Documents/R/R_repositories/COVID-Madagascar/ARTIC-pipelines/ARTIC5/*_outputs/*_manual.tsv .
+cp /Users/carabrook/Developer/COVID-Madagascar/ARTIC5/*_MN908947.3/*_manual.tsv .
 ```

 *A tip for command line coding*: The above is telling the computer to "copy" ALL of the files ending in _manual.tsv (that's the asterisk) from ALL of the sub-folders ending in _output to the folder where your cursor is currently located (manual-tsv).
 The space followed by the period (" .") means copy it here, to the folder I am currently located in.
 You could specify the path to this location--the current script is just a shortcut.